Frogtown Community Center Project (Formerly Scheffer)

 Frogtown Community Center Project Overview

-The City of Saint Paul Department of Parks and Recreation is excited to move forward with construction of a brand new Frogtown Community Center to replace the existing 1970’s Scheffer Recreation Center building.
+The City of Saint Paul Department of Parks and Recreation completed construction of a brand new Frogtown Community Center to replace the previous 1970’s Scheffer Recreation Center.
 Through the Capital Improvement Budget (CIB) process, funding was approved for planning, design, and construction of a new recreation center building and substantial improvements to the park.

 Construction Update #1

 Construction work has been going smoothly on the Frogtown Community Center.
 During June, July, and August 2018 work was focused on installing the storm water mitigation system and the structural walls.
 Click the following link for some pictures of construction progress from the summer of 2018

 Frogtown Community Center Construction Update #1